-When planning a top-notch Madrid trip itinerary, it’s never a bad idea to take a look at the best time to visit the city!
+When planning a top-notch Madrid trip itinerary, it’s never a bad idea to take a look at the best time to visit!

 May and October are ultimately the best months to visit Spain’s capital city as it has cooler temperatures than the sweltering summer months.
 You will also get a more intimate travel experience as the number of tourists slows down.